 School Teacher - Filled The Holden School Teacher applies directly through the Lake Chelan School District.

 Waterworks Apprentice – OPEN NOW Responsible for assisting the Waterworks Lead with the maintenance, repair, and operation of our public water system, waste water system, and major heating systems.
 Also assists with the the maintenance, repair, and operation of our electrical systems including hydro generation, power distribution systems, all building service and wiring plus some low-voltage wiring.
 Some previous utility experience useful, but not required.
 Helpful experience may include a background in government regulation, computers, engineering, math, and science.

-Worship Assistant/Musician – Filled Works with the pastor in leading the worship life of the Village and planning daily worship services.
+Worship Assistant/Musician – OPEN NOW Works with the pastor in leading the worship life of the Village and planning daily worship services.
 Seeks out and gathers the musical gifts of community members.
 Excellence in music performance is required.
 Keyboard proficiency is preferred.

 Writer/Editor - Open September 2019 Works with the communications team and the Executive Directors to provide written communication to Holden's constituency via the Village Voice and the BeHolden newsletter, coordinate printing and mailing of solicitation appeals, manage website content, and assist with public relations and advertising efforts.
 Must be able to work both independently and in collaboration to meet deadlines.
 Must have good computer, writing, and editing skills and an ability to learn how to manage the website.
 Must also be able to creatively communicate Holden's mission and needs to the wider Holden community.